timw255/timw255.Sitefinity.TwoFactorAuthentication/README.md

 # Two Factor Authentication

 This is a custom module that adds basic two-factor authentication to Telerik Sitefinity.
-It's not entirely integrated since, well, I didn't feel like it. :P
+It's not entirely integrated since, well, it was just an experiment.

 ## Authy